PratapAyush/-lucky-stone-5708/README.md

 Orbitz - project Clone
 This project is a clone of orbitz.com, which is a is a travel fare aggregator website.
-This is collaborative project, completed within 6 days with a team of 4 members, as a part of 'Construct-week' project at Masai School.
+This is individual project, completed within 5 days as a part of 'Construct-week' project at Masai School.
 This website have end to end functionalities from SignUp/LogIn and searching the hotel rooms to booking and payment.

 Deployed-link:https://subtle-arithmetic-05aa1f.netlify.app/